dead-claudia/journald-exporter/CONTRIBUTING.md

 ## Miri

-[Miri](https://github.com/rust-lang/miri) is used both locally and in CI to ensure that memory accesses in unsafe code are still reasonably safe and also to help track down concurrency issues.
-The latter's particularly important since this is a multi-threaded app.
+[Miri](https://github.com/rust-lang/miri) is used both locally and in CI for two reasons:

+1. Ensure memory accesses in unsafe code are still as safe as pragmatically possible.
-There are a number of tests marked with `#[cfg_attr(miri, ignore)]` - these should always include comments on why, so it's easier to track down at a glance (and catch more systemic issues).
-Currently, there seems to be two main reasons Miri fails:

-1. For some reason, Miri fails to read any logs, and I suspect it's probably something sitting between Miri and the `log` crate.
-If you want to help me track this down, be ready to drop a lot of `eprintln`s in and around the logger spy.
-2. If it involves calls to libc, systemd, and similar, Miri intentionally doesn't support that.
-Just disable it for Miri via `#[cfg_attr(miri, ignore)]`, drop a `// Skip in Miri due to FFI calls` comment, and move on.
+2. Help track down concurrency issues - both the child and parent are multi-threaded, so this is pretty important.

+Sometimes, Miri will fail, or it might just run extremely slow.

+- For single tests, just disable it with a `#[cfg_attr(miri, ignore)]` and leave a comment why.
+- If all the tests in a module are impacted, just disable the whole `tests` module.

+There's two main reasons you'll need to disable tests:

+1. Unavoidable FFI calls and filesystem calls.
+Miri doesn't support that in isolated mode (what this uses) and generally never will with very few exceptions.
+2. It's extremely slow.
+Miri isn't fast in any sense of the word, and a full run can take around 20-30 minutes to complete depending on your machine. **If you plan to disable a test for this reason, make sure a smaller test also exists so that part of the code is still covered by Miri.**

+There are ways to mitigate both of those:

+- If it's not "just" a simple FFI wrapper, you can likely shim it.
+- Instead of using libc helpers, one can just implement the algorithm in Rust.
+This is done for the journal cursors' equality and (internal) length operations instead of using `strcmp` and `strlen` from libc.
+- Constants and static variables can be used to hack out a *lot* of potential slowness, at only a modest increase in compile time.
+They are heavily limited, but strategic use of arrays can go a long way.
+- If you're doing a lot of `Vec` work and it's turned out to be really slow in Miri, consider using `Vec::with_capacity`.
+The resizing operation is pretty slow, and if you're doing it in a loop, you'll probably save a lot of time.

+Also, there's one thing to call out: logs are *not* captured in Miri.
+They are explicitly ignored, and help is very much appreciated in figuring out why logs, even when using the internal test-specific capture logger, aren't handled by Miri.